JINHXu/Term-Project-Bayesian-Regression/README.md

 **A bayesian regression analysis with R and Stan（an R interface to Stan in rethinking package).<br/>**

+This effect has been critically discussed in
+Steven Moran, Daniel McCloy, and Richard Wright.
+Revisiting the population vs phoneme- inventory correlation.
+Language, 88(4):877–893, 2012

 Conduct a series of Bayesian regression analyses to test whether an association between two variables(Sound inventory size vs. population size) is genuine, with rethinking package.<br/>
  Specifically, fit the following models:<br/>
 * a simple linear regression with log(population size) as independent variable and log(sound inventory size) as dependent variable<br/>